zom-lang/zom/README.md

-docs/                    - The documentation of Mona works docs/lang/               - The documentation of the Mona programming language docs/lang/000-table-of-content.md
-                         - Table of content of the language
+docs/                    - The documentation of Mona works docs/lang/               - The documentation of the Mona programming language docs/lang/000-readme.md  - Readme of the Mona's doc

 benches/           The benchmarks of every component of Mona benches/lexer_bench.rs   - Lexer benchmarks